When dreaming while awake, how grand not to sleep

 I just wish I had a bit more wall space.
 You can be sure this pond would get really big.
 I could give up sleeping when it’s possible to dream this much wide awake.

-5 Responses to “When dreaming while awake, how grand not to sleep”
+5 thoughts on “When dreaming while awake, how grand not to sleep

 1. When I made the first large koi drawing, I was working on the floor, had spread out two large masonite panels over the carpet so I’d have a large hard flat surface.
 And, like my Australian hero Emily Kame Kngwarrey, I had to lean over my work to see and very often had only oblique views of it.
 And I used a very abstractish image as my source.
 So it’s very different from the later pictures.
 But I’d like to return to this kind of image again sometime.
 I enchanted me in ways that are hard to describe.